marijakljestan/iMDB-clone/README.md

 The frontend is an Angular application.
 Source code is in the <i>./Application/Frontend</i> folder.
 It can be started by running <code>npm install</code> and then <code>npm start</code> in the mentioned folder.
 The URL address is http://localhost:4200/.

 #### AWS deployment
-Backend application is hosted on AWS EC2 instance http://cinematic-aws.s3-website-us-east-1.amazonaws.com
+Backend application is hosted on AWS EC2 instance. \
+Frontend static files are stored in AWS S3 Bucket. http://cinematic-aws.s3-website-us-east-1.amazonaws.com